chorus-ai/DataAcquistionModule/README.md

 Using these labels in conjunction with comments helps the SM understand a site's current situation and support needs.

-Ultimately, any interaction with the issues, whether it is simply high-level progress updates on the Progress Tracker issue, checking boxes in the milestone issues, utilizing labels, or a combination, is significantly better than no interaction at all.
+Ultimately, any interaction with the issues, whether it is simply progress updates via comments on the Progress Tracker issue, checking boxes in the milestone issues, utilizing labels, or a combination of these methods, provides useful feedback to SM on where sites are in their standardization process.